jeff39389327/Pigeon/README.md

 python run.py
 ```

-The position defaults are based on a 1366x768 fullscreen resolution, with Simplified Chinese settings.
+The default positions are set for a fullscreen resolution of 1366x768, with the settings in Simplified Chinese, and a zoom scale of 125% .

 The first match requires manual pairing.